 In the late 1930s, American archaeologist Nelson Glueck attracted international attention by suggesting that the legendary “King Solomon’s Mines” were actually the Timna Valley copper mines.
 Glueck’s peers discredited his theory, citing his inability to precisely date the ruins.

-Then, in 2013, Israeli archaeologists accurately carbon-dated organic remains from a period of Israelite mining to 930 B.C.—coinciding precisely with the end of Solomon’s reign.
-Despite the ongoing lack of conclusive scientific proof, many scholars now agree that the Timna Valley was indeed a major source of Solomon’s wealth.
+In 2013, Israeli archaeologists accurately carbon-dated organic remains from a period of Israelite mining to 930 B.C.
+This coincides precisely with the end of Solomon’s reign.
+Many scholars now agree that the Timna Valley was indeed a major source of Solomon’s wealth.

 This new gemstone took its name—Eilat stone—from the Timna Valley’s nearest city.
 An alternative name—King Solomon’s stone—was based on regional history and culture.
 By the 1970s, Eilat stone had become an iconic souvenir of Israel and had even gained recognition, although without formal designation, as Israel’s national stone.
 Eilat stone also acquired metaphysical significance as a healing stone that promotes emotional freedom, furthers wisdom, and enables confident decision-making.